-· initiating a Phase 3 clinical trial for HyperAcute Pancreas and meeting specific targets for patient enrollment and number of clinical centers;
+initiating a Phase 3 clinical trial for HyperAcute Pancreas and meeting specific targets for patient enrollment and number of clinical centers;

-- · initiating a Phase 1B/2 clinical trial for Indoximod; and - raising additional funding.
+initiating a Phase 1B/2 clinical trial for Indoximod; and

+raising additional funding.

 Each officer's individual goals consisted of one or more corporate goals and, in most cases, separate individual goals.
 Dr. Charles Link's performance goals for 2010 were the foregoing corporate goals.
 Dr. Vahanian's performance goals for 2010 included the corporate goals pertaining to the HyperAcute Pancreas and Indoximod trials and design of a HyperAcute Lung cancer immunotherapy, or HyperAcute Lung, clinical study.
 Mr. Gordon Link's performance goals for 2010 included the corporate goal with respect to financing, raising additional funding and preparation for the Company's initial public offering.
-Mr. Lynn's performance goals for 2010 included the corporate goal with respect to financing, progress towards strategic third-party partnerships, and establishing an intellectual property committee.
-Dr. Ramsey's performance goals for 2010 included the corporate goal with respect to HyperAcute Pancreas trial, obtaining Orphan Drug and Fast Track approvals for HyperAcute Pancreas, validating the new HyperAcute immunotherapy production facility and initiating production of HyperAcute immunotherapy product candidates in that facility.
+Mr. Lynn's performance goals for 2010 included the corporate goal with respect to financing, raising additional funding an intellectual property committee.
+Dr. Ramsey's performance goals for 2010 included the corporate goal with respect to HyperAcute Pancreas, validating the new HyperAcute immunotherapy production facility and initiating production of HyperAcute immunotherapy product candidates in that facility.